The UN agreement signed in Paris last December has the potential to transform the world's response to climate change.

 Credit: Chris Hoskins

-Christian Aid has hailed the UN climate agreement signed in Paris in December as marking the start of a new era with the potential to transform the global economy to address climate change.
+Christian Aid hailed the UN climate agreement signed in Paris in December as marking the start of a new era with the potential to transform the global economy to address climate change.

 Mohamed Adow, Christian Aid's Senior Climate Advisor said, 'For the first time in history the whole world has made a public commitment to reduce greenhouse gas emissions and deal with the impacts of climate change.'